Skip to content

 cd $SCRATCH

-export SINGULARITY_CACHEDIR=$SCRATCH/.singularity
+export SINGULARITY_CACHEDIR=$TMPDIR/.singularity

 module load WebProxy